apexlang/apexlang.io/docs/specification.md

 }
 ```

 Each enum value denotes its programatic / variable name, the integer value that is serialized, and a display or friendly name for printing.
-Note that Apex does not address internationalization so custom code is required to print the value in multiple spoken languages.
+Note that Apexlang does not address internationalization so custom code is required to print the value in multiple spoken languages.

 ### Union types